samay825/Sms-Bomb/README.md

 * `No missing SMS issues, all messages will be sent.`

-*  For Paid Version Contact Instagram : sincryptzork or vaimpier_ritik
+*  For Paid Version Contact Instagram : sincryptasur or vaimpier_ritik

 <br>